Mousset earns Premier League’s super sub tag against Tottenham Hotspur | Goal.com

 WHAT.
 A. GOAL. pic.twitter.com/CoImeR3IOR

-Having been replaced in the first-half of his side’s 3-0 defeat at Manchester United owing to a knock suffered, the 24-year-old was excused from Sheffield’s FA Cup defeat to Arsenal on Sunday.
+Having been replaced in the first-half of his side’s 3-0 defeat at Manchester United owing to a knock suffered, the 24-year-old was excused from their FA Cup defeat to Arsenal on Sunday.

 Nevertheless, he made a comeback against Jose Mourinho’s men after replacing David McGoldrick in the 63rd minute.

-He made an instant impact six minutes later after doubling the Blades’ lead after tucking into the net from six yards out thanks to a cross from Enda Stevens.
+He made an instant impact six minutes later after doubling the Blades’ lead when he tucked into the net from six yards out thanks to a cross from Enda Stevens.

-The effort also ensured that he is the Premier League’s highest-scoring substitute so far with three goals, while no club has scored more goals through substitutes than Sheffield.
+The effort also ensured that he is the Premier League’s highest-scoring substitute so far with three goals, while no club has scored more goals through substitutes than Wilder's side.

 7 - No team have scored more goals via substitutes than Sheffield United (7) in the Premier League this season, while no player has scored more as a substitute than Lys Mousset (3).
 Timing. #SHUTOT pic.twitter.com/pGArx8v1Su— OptaJoe (@OptaJoe) July 2, 2020